Accidents from Glare a Serious Threat – Even in Winter!

 - Keep a quality pair of sunglasses accessible in your car.

 - Avoid using an interior polish on your dashboard that leaves a shiny residue.
+Matte and non-glare products are available for just this purpose.

-- Clean your windshield frequently.
+- Clean your windshield frequently, including the inside.